Walking in Bangkok: River City to Yaowarat Road

 Moving away from the outer ring, the environment begins to shift.
 The route turns into quieter sections where the density of people decreases, and movement slows.

 Landscaped garden areas and shaded seating zones introduce a more contained atmosphere.
 A small group sits in the shade while others stretch nearby.
-Further along, a group of women practise coordinated sword movements, followed by another group using red fans, creating a steady rhythm within the quieter space.
+Further along, groups practise coordinated sword and fan exercises, creating a steady rhythm within the quieter space.

 As the route approaches the lake, the park opens again.
 Reflections of the skyline appear across the water, while movement becomes more evenly distributed along the paths.